PC-Admin/matrix-moderation-tool/README.md

 Do you want to generate a user report file for each of these users? y/n? n

 Skipping user report generation...

+WARNING!
+The following remote users are current members of rooms tagged in rdlist: ['@PC-Admin:matrix.org']

+Do you want to send out incident reports for these users to every homeserver admin involved? y/n? n

+Skipping incident report generation...

 Number of rdlist rooms being shutdown: 346